 As previously announced, on August 16, 2012, we completed a private offering of preferred stock, warrants, and unsecured, subordinated, convertible promissory notes with a group of investors for gross proceeds of \$12,000,000.
-The transaction consisted of the issuance of the following securities: (i) 2,416,785 shares of our convertible preferred stock, (ii) warrants to purchase 1,200,000 shares of our common stock, subject to certain adjustments, and (iii) subordinated convertible notes with an aggregate original principal amount of \$5,699,577 due November 16, 2014, (collectively referred to as the "Private Placement").
+The transaction consisted of the issuance of the following securities: (i) 2,416,785 shares of our convertible preferred stock, (ii) warrants to purchase 1,200,000 shares of our common stock, subject to certain adjustments, and (iii) subordinated convertible notes with an aggregate original principal amount of \$5,699,577 due November 16, 2014, (collectively referred to as the "Issuance").
 The issuance of these securities was exempt from registration under the Securities Act of 1933, as amended, pursuant to the safe harbor provisions of Rule 506, as all of the investors were "Accredited Investors" under Rule 501.
-The net proceeds from the Private Placement are being used for working capital and other general corporate purposes.
+The net proceeds from the Issuance are being used for working capital and other general corporate purposes.
 On November 1, 2012, the subordinated convertible notes were converted in accordance with their terms into 1,583,210 shares of our convertible preferred stock.
-As a result of this conversion, there is an aggregate of \$142,985 in interest on the subordinated convertible notes through the date of conversion and an additional \$18 in payments for fractional shares that were not issued as part of the conversion.
+As a result of this conversion, there is an aggregate total of 3,999,995 shares of our convertible preferred stock outstanding.
+The investors holding the subordinated convertible notes received an aggregate of \$142,985 in interest on the subordinated convertible notes through the date of conversion and an additional \$18 in payments for fractional shares that were not issued as part of the conversion.

-This registration statement is being filed pursuant to a registration rights agreement entered into with the group of investors from the Private Placement, under which we agreed to register the resale of the common stock underlying the Preferred Stock and the Warrants.
+This registration statement is being filed pursuant to a registration rights agreement entered into with the group of investors from the Issuance, under which we agreed to register the resale of the common stock underlying the Preferred Stock and the Warrants.
 We agreed to file a resale registration statement with the Securities and Exchange Commission following the closing of the transaction.
 In addition, we are registering the resale of 1,529,729 shares of our common stock that are owned by IPP Holding Company, LLC.
-On December 7, 2011, we purchased the assets of Interpoint Partners, LLC, now known as IPP Holding Company, LLC ("IPP"), and issued the Converted Note to IPP in the principal amount of \$3,000,000.
+On December 7, 2011, we purchased the assets of Interpoint Partners, LLC, now known as IPP Holding Company, LLC ("IPP"), and issued a convertible note to IPP in the principal amount of \$3,000,000.
 On June 15, 2012, IPP converted the note into 1,529,729 shares of our common stock.
 We are registering the shares underlying the Converted Note pursuant to a registration rights agreement entered into with IPP.